What's New

 Climbing Paine Grande

-Giovanna pointed up to the highest granite monolith, Cerro Paine Grande.
-"A group of Argentineans attempted to climb it, several years ago.
+Pointing up to the highest granite monolith, Cerro Paine Grande, Giovanna said, "A group of Argentineans attempted to climb it, several years ago.
 After much effort, one of the young climbers reached the top.
 He raised his arms in exaltation, only to be swept away by a gust of wind."

 For protection from the notorious Torres del Paine National Park winds, we wore rubberized-nylon jackets and pants.
 They swished-swished as we walked, in rhythm with the windproof clothing of our companions.
 As we started our hike, instead of heavy winds, an intense sun created a greenhouse climate under our protective gear, forcing us to peel it off and stuff it into our packsacks.